 R&D grants can provide valuable funding for your innovative projects.
-Take advantage of Myriad Associates’ extensive experience to help you select the right grant to apply for and to greatly improve your chances of success.
+Take advantage of Myriad Associates’ extensive experience & know-how to help you select the right grant for your project as well as greatly improve your chances of success.

 R&D grants can provide an essential source of match funding for your innovative project.
 However, applying for R&D grant funding can be difficult and time consuming.
 Grant funding is highly competitive and only the highest quality applications have any chance of success.

-Sources of R&D grant funding include Innovate UK grants provided by the UK Government and the EU’s Horizon 2020 scheme.
+Sources of R&D grant funding include Innovate UK grants provided by the UK Government and the EU’s Horizon Europe scheme.